 Are you an expert?
 Apply to contribute here.

 American shoe brand Merrell has been in the business of footwear manufacturing for more than three decades.
-Initially known for its custom boots, the brand has eventually branched out into creating performance, hiking, all-terrain, and even running shoes.
+Initially known for its custom cleats, the brand has eventually branched out into creating performance, hiking, all-terrain, and even running shoes.

-Based in Rockford, Michigan, Merrell started out making custom boots in 1981 and more than 35 years later produces more than 10 million shoes yearly with stores and retailers in 151 countries and annual sales and revenue amounting to more than $500 million.
+Based in Rockford, Michigan, Merrell started out making custom cleats in 1981 and more than 35 years later produces more than 10 million shoes yearly with stores and retailers in 151 countries and annual sales and revenue amounting to more than $500 million.

 From utilitarian and performance shoes the Merrell has branched efficiently out to lifestyle sneakers resurrecting some of their older designs into trendier retro recreations.
 And what better way to draw inspiration for the shoes than the 1980s or the early years of the company.

 The Merrell Solo AC+ takes its design stimulus from the suede and mesh combination of the original Merrell Solo.
-While the latter looks similar to the old boots released in the early years of Merrell, the Solo AC+ features trendier color combinations and a lighter feel with the air ride cushioning system.
+While the latter looks similar to the old cleats released in the early years of Merrell, the Solo AC+ features trendier color combinations and a lighter feel with the air ride cushioning system.
 The mesh and microfiber combination in the upper keeps a breathable in-shoe comfort while the footbed material controls unwanted odor away.